sunil55999/TelxDiscbridge/replit.md

 This is a complete Python-based message forwarding bot that creates a bridge between Telegram and Discord platforms.
 The system receives messages from Telegram source chats (via user sessions), relays them through Discord channels, and then forwards them to Telegram destination chats.
 The bot operates on a pair-based routing system where each forwarding pair defines a unique connection between a Telegram source, Discord channel, and Telegram destination.

-**Current Status:** Successfully migrated to Replit environment and fully operational.
-All dependencies installed, workflow running correctly, and security validation working.
-Ready for API credential configuration and feature development.
+**Current Status:** Successfully migrated to Replit environment with comprehensive per-pair bot token architecture implemented.
+All dependencies installed, workflow running correctly, and enhanced security with per-pair bot token validation and encryption.
+Ready for API credential configuration and production deployment.

 ## User Preferences